Annual Dues, Fees & Assessments

 What happens if I do not pay the fees and assessments?

-Members who fail to postmark their payment by April 1 will be mailed a second notice and assessed a $50 late fee.
-If the 1st of April falls on a weekend payment will be accepted the following Monday.
-If, after 30 days from the date of the second notice, there is no payment received a notice of delinquency will be mailed to the primary address of record by both regular and certified mail.
+Members who do not pay by the deadline will be mailed a second notice and assessed a $50 late fee.
+If, after 30 days from the date of the second notice, there is no payment received, a notice of delinquency will be sent certified mail.
 Within 20 days from the date of this notice the member is suspended for non-payment and will incur an additional $200 reinstatement fee.
 The names of suspended members will be provided to all Courts of Record in Montana.
 Dues and penalty fees will continue to accrue for each year left unpaid.
 Members whose dues are in arrears for 3 or more years are required to petition the Montana Supreme Court before reinstatement will be granted.

 I paid but have not received my bar card.
 When can I expect it?